 IMPORTED ITALIAN CHEESE

-This outstanding collection gathers three of Italy's most popular cheeses: Montasio, Grana Padano and Pecorino Romano
+This outstanding collection gathers four of Italy's most popular cheeses: Provolone Piccante, Grana Padano Stravecchio, Mountain Gorgonzola, Pecorino Toscano

 Bocconcini, meaning little mouthfuls in Italian, are the smallest form of creamy, fresh mozzarella.
 The cheese is commonly packaged in water or whey but can sometimes be found marinated in olive oil and herbs.
 Serve bocconcini in salads, as an addition to an antipasto platter, on toothpicks with grape tomatoes and a basil leaf, wrapped with prosciutto or with cubes of salami or mortadella for an easy hors d' oeuvre.